-Capital assets are reported in the applicable governmental or business-type activities column in the government-wide financial statements.
+Capital assets are reported in the applicable governmental activities column in the government-wide financial statements.
 The government defines capital assets as assets with an initial, individual cost of \$5,000.
 All purchased fixed assets are valued at cost where historical records exist.
 Donated fixed assets are valued at their estimated fair value on the date received.